merriaux/p_vehicle_detection_and_tracking/project/readme.md

 - **classif.py** :
 From *features*, implement SVC to classify features.
 The SVC class is saved in file with sklearn.externals.joblib few functions, to compute the score on test and train set, display confusion matrix and plot SVC coefficients and feature index.
-(To détermine each ones are significant).
+(To determine each ones are significant).

 - **slidingWindows.py** :
 Sliding windows implementation, with region of interest in the image.